 So, how does it work?

 As seen in the picture below, visible light can reflect in any and all directions, and when reflected off a horizontal surface such as water or a road, the rays become concentrated horizontally which causes glare.
 These clever lenses have an in-built filter which allow only vertical light rays through, reducing the uncomfortable harshness of bright and shiny surfaces.

 In our opinion you can’t go past Maui Jim!
 Their performance, lifespan and aftercare are second to none, not to mention the sunglasses look fabulous.
 Maui Jim have developed a patented process to develop their ultra-thin, colour enhancing and glare eliminating lenses.
 With Maui Jim there is a lens colour to suit your needs, whether they be golfing, fishing or just being outdoors.
 Once you’ve tried Maui Jims, you won’t accept anything less.

 More often than not!

 If you haven’t tried a polarised lens, it’s hard to understand just how much glare you may be putting up with.
 Polarised lenses are ideal for eyestrain relief & minimising fatigue when a heavy load of driving such as trucking and road tripping is required.
 Careers that include fishing, diving, snowboarding, or even a professional car service driver would benefit from polarised lenses.
-The only time they aren’t ideal is if you’re going to be looking at an LCD or LED screen most of the time.
+However, if you’re looking at an LCD or LED screen most of the time, these aren’t recommended.
 Otherwise, we say it’s time to cut the glare!